Nefertiti: Hittite letters

-A document was found in the ancient Hittite capital of Hattusa which dates to the Amarna period; the so-called "Deeds" of Suppiluliuma I. The Hittite ruler receives a letter from the Egyptian queen, while being in siege on Karkemish.
+A document was found in the ancient Hittite capital of Hattusa which dates to the Amarna period.
+The document is part of the so-called Deeds of Suppiluliuma I. While laying siege to Karkemish, the Hittite ruler receives a letter from the Egyptian queen.
 The letter reads:

 This proposal is considered extraordinary as New Kingdom royal women never married foreign royalty.
 Suppiluliuma I was understandably surprised and exclaimed to his courtiers:

 Understandably, he was wary, and had an envoy investigate the situation, but by so doing, he missed his chance to bring Egypt into his empire.
 He eventually did send one of his sons, Zannanza, but the prince died, perhaps murdered, en route.

 The identity of the queen who wrote the letter is uncertain.
 She is called Dakhamunzu in the Hittite annals, a translation of the Egyptian title Ta hemet nesu (The King's Wife).
 The possible candidates are Nefertiti, Meritaten, and Ankhesenamun.
-Ankhesenamun once seemed likely since there were no candidates for the throne on the death of her husband, Tutankhamun, whereas Akhenaten had at least two legitimate successors, but this was based on a 27-year reign for the last 18th Dynasty pharaoh Horemheb who is now accepted to have had a shorter reign of only 14 years.
-This makes the deceased Egyptian king appear to be Akhenaten instead rather than Tutankhamun.
+Ankhesenamun once seemed the likeliest, since there were no candidates for the throne on the death of her husband, Tutankhamun, whereas Akhenaten had at least two legitimate successors.
+But this was based on the assumption of a 27-year reign for the last 18th Dynasty pharaoh, Horemheb, who is now accepted to have had a shorter reign of only 14 years.
+This makes the deceased Egyptian king appear to be Akhenaten instead, rather than Tutankhamun.
 Furthermore, the phrase regarding marriage to 'one of my subjects' (translated by some as 'servants') is possibly either a reference to the Grand Vizier Ay or a secondary member of the Egyptian royal family line.
-Since Nefertiti was depicted as being as powerful as her husband in official monuments smiting Egypt's enemies, she might be the Dakhamunzu in the Amarna correspondence as Nicholas Reeves believes.
+Since Nefertiti was depicted as being as powerful as her husband in official monuments smiting Egypt's enemies, she might be the Dakhamunzu in the Amarna correspondence, as Nicholas Reeves believes.